mikemykhaylov/uber-fares/README.md

 - Formatted, cleaned, and enriched the dataset with additional data (NYC Neighborhoods and US Holidays)
 - Created qualitative, spacial and temporal visualisations with Seaborn
 - Iterated through several ML algorithms such as Polynomial regression, ElasticNet and Decision trees
-- Tuned hyperparameters and trained the model on Google Cloud

 ## Documentation